 The Local Council is building a 130-meter-long jetty and boat ramp directly through the break at Bastion Point, one of the few breaks on Victoria's far east coast that works well in southerly winds.

-It provides a safe environment with a variety of waves that cater to both beginner and expert surfers.
-Bastion Point is big business to surfing in Mallacoota, Victoria and Australia.
+It provides a safe environment with various waves catering to both beginner and expert surfers.
+Bastion Point is a big business for surfing in Mallacoota, Victoria, and Australia.

 Save the Waves is currently supporting the protection of the Bastion Point.
 Join the protests against the East Gippsland Shire and the Mallacoota authorities.